racksync/tasmota-build/README.md

 # DISCLAIMER!

-The firmware provided in this repository "IS NOT AN OFFICIAL" and intended for informational and educational purposes only.
+The firmware provided in this repository has been fork from an [Official](https://github.com/arendst/Tasmota) and Recompile at [Tasmota](https://github.com/racksync/Tasmota) then republish by github workflows and intended for informational and educational purposes only.
 By using this firmware, you acknowledge and agree that you do so entirely at your own risk.

 The authors has no responsibility for your use of this firmware.
 It is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and non-infringement.